 Exploring the life-course of 1,400 youths and the pathways that lead to violence and delinquency: The Zurich Project on the Social Development from Childhood to Adulthood

 z-proso studies the social development of children and youths, with a particular focus on aggressive and delinquent behaviour, but also of prosocial characteristics.
-In doing so, it investigates how individual, family, school and situational factors work together in the development of violence and other problem behavior.
-About 1400 children have been regularly followed since 2004, when they entered primary school.
-The most recent wave of data collection took place in 2015 at age 17.
+In doing so, it investigates how individual, family, school and situational factors work together in the development of aggression and other problem behavior.
+About 1,400 children have been regularly followed since 2004, when they entered primary school.
+The most recent, eight wave of data collection was carried out in 2018 at age 20.

-The study is complemented by a field experiment aimed at evaluating the effectiveness of two early prevention programs, i.e., a parent training program (Triple P) and a school-based program social skills training (PATHS). z-proso fills an important gap in the field of violence prevention research as it examines the long-term effects of these prevention programs.
+The study is complemented by a field experiment aimed at evaluating the effectiveness of two early prevention programs, namely the parent training program Triple P and the school-based social skills training, "PATHS", named "Denk-Wege" in German since the year 2018. z-proso fills an important gap in the field of violence prevention research as it examines the long-term effects of such prevention programs.

-The marked cultural diversity of the sample, the long running time in association with an excellent retention rate of 90%, and the combination with a field experiment distinguish this project which is funded by the SNF as a research infrastructure.
+The marked cultural diversity of the sample, the long running time of 15 years in association with an excellent retention rate, and the combination with a field experiment distinguish this project which is funded by the SNF as a research infrastructure.